 Unlike his real-life counterparts, our turtle is cuddly soft from top to bottom.
 He’s meant to be a little pillow pal, and as such, his head is designed to be a bit droopy rather than sticking straight out.
 We embellished Toby with a bow for some of his photo shoot poses.
 It’s a fun way to add a spot of color when you’re green-on-green.
 To make sure your project is extra huggable, check out our tutorial on pillow stuffing tips, tricks and tools.

 Please note that Toby Turtle has button eyes.
-They are very securely stitched in place (you’ll see below how they are secured with heavy thread through his head to create a bit of a tufted look).
+They are very securely stitched in place (you’ll see below how they are secured with heavy Thread through his head to create a bit of a tufted look).
 But, if you want to make him for a very young child, you may want to consider using appliquéd fabric circles instead of buttons.
-Just make sure you choose a fabric that will not bleed onto the fleece when washed.
+Just make sure you choose a fabric that will not bleed onto the main body fleece when washed.